actly/work/README.md

 ### Enqueueing jobs

-* When jobs are enqueued, they're serialized with JSON and added to a simple Redis list with LPUSH.
+* When jobs are enqueued, they're serialized with MsgPack and added to a simple Redis list with LPUSH.
 * Jobs are added to a list with the same name as the job.
 Each job name gets its own queue.
 Whereas with other job systems you have to design which jobs go on which queues, there's no need for that here.

 ### Scheduling algorithm